Interviewing and Selecting Job Candidates: Rhode Island

 - Rhode Island bars employers from asking job applicants or employees for access to their personal social media accounts.
 See Social Media Privacy.

-- A first-of-its-kind law prohibits Rhode Island employers from discriminating against job applicants based on their housing status.
+- Rhode Island employers may not discriminate against job applicants based on their housing status.
 See Homelessness - Housing Status.

 - Checking a prospective employee's references is a good practice to avoid a future negligent hiring claim.
 See Reference Checks.